jim-collier/x9git/README.md

 - By acknowledging that (arguably) some 90% of Git's complexity is devoted to covering about 10% of edge use-cases, and purposely ignoring most of them.
 (That is to say, not pretending they never happen - just not trying to be the tool to solve them if and when they arise.)

-- Commands are oriented around *project goals* (e.g. "what do I want to happen with these changes?"), rather than *administrative tasks*.
+- Commands are oriented around *goals* (e.g. "what do I want to happen with these changes?"), rather than a series of *administrative tasks*.

 	- It's a subtle but important distinction.

-	- And it means that Gitsby commands don't map 1:1 with Git commands (but do line up with many common real-world "best practice" use cases of Git).
+	- And it means that Gitsby commands don't map 1:1 with Git commands - but do line up with many common real-world "best practice" use cases of Git (as series of multiple commands at a time with brief human decisions made in between them).

-👉 Gitsby, [Git](https://git-scm.com/), [gh](https://github.com/cli/cli), [Lazygit](https://github.com/jesseduffield/lazygit), and [Tig](https://github.com/jonas/tig) are all compatible and interchangeable.
+👉 Gitsby, [Git](https://git-scm.com/), [gh](https://github.com/cli/cli), [Lazygit](https://github.com/jesseduffield/lazygit), and [Tig](https://github.com/jonas/tig) are all compatible, interchangeable, and can be intermixed on the same project at any time without interference.

-- *In fact in large projects, you may still need to use raw `git` to resolve some sticky situations that `gitsby` purposely doesn't try to tackle (in order to keep-it-simple and "do one thing well").*
+- *In fact in large projects, you may still need to use bare Git (and/or some other wrapper) to resolve some sticky situations that Gitsby purposely doesn't try to tackle, in order to keep-it-simple and "do one thing well".*

 👉 Gitsby is 100% compatible with GitHub and GitLab.

-👉 Note that [GitButler](https://gitbutler.com/) is *not* fully interchangeable with Git, Gitsby, gh, LazyGit, and/or Tig.
-It manages its own metadata, that doesn't mix well with git-based tools that moves HEAD or rewrites history.
+> Note: [GitButler](https://gitbutler.com/) is *not* fully interchangeable with Git, Gitsby, gh, LazyGit, and/or Tig.
+While a great tool and a cool idea, it manages its own metadata - that inherently doesn't mix well with other git-based tools that moves `HEAD` or rewrites history.

 ## General attributes

-- Encourages an opinionated workflow.
+- Encourages and partially enforces an "opinionated" workflow.
 (More on what that means below, because it has become an overloaded word.)

 - It doesn't cover fringe use-cases, which Git itself can cover while still using this for the more common stuff.

 - It's goal-oriented, rather than task-driven.
-(Which sounds like hand-wavy doublespeak, but is accurate.
-The subcommands themselves illustrate how.)
+(The subcommands themselves illustrate what this means.)

 To be clear, gitsby is just shell script.
 (Two scripts actually, with the same syntax and results.)
-There's not much "logic", it's more about exposing a set of goal-oriented commands, sanity-checking arguments and underlying filesystem, and then chaining together the appropriate git commands to accomplish that goal.
+It exposes a set of goal-oriented commands, then sanity-checking arguments and underlying filesystem, and chains the appropriate git commands together to accomplish that goal.

-Gitsby does nothing that git can't do directly, with many more commands and guards.
+Gitsby does nothing that Git can't do directly by a skilled and experienced user - just with far fewer opportunities for common human mistakes.

 Sub-objectives in the workflow of each gitsby command:

-1. Don't make assumptions - about the underlying repo state.
+1. Don't make assumptions about the underlying repo state.

 1. Be safe - if occasionally redundant and/or unnecessary.
 Never risk losing work - yours locally, or others in the remote.